BIPOLAR DISORDER TREATMENT IN PHILADELPHIA

 How do combined addiction and bipolar disorder treatment work?
 An integrated approach is vital to your success.
 This approach supports your addiction recovery.
 At the same time, it also supports your recovery from bipolar disorder.

-An addiction and bipolar disorder treatment center also relies on medication.
+As an addiction and bipolar disorder treatment center, we also rely on medication to support treatment.
 Medication is a particular go-to option for bipolar illness.
 Many people receive an antidepressant.
 As a rule, this medication is combined with a mood stabilizer.
 You may also receive an antipsychotic.
+Addiction medication is not as widely used for individuals struggling with bipolar disorder.
+Typically the medication used in Medication-Assisted Treatment programs is contraindicated for use with mood stabilizers and antipsychotics.
+However, you’ll almost certainly receive one if you have opioid problems.
+The same holds true if you have alcohol abuse problems.

 How to Get Help